-- Leave the shell and tails on these shrimp when making them in the air fryer to help protect them and then remove them after they have cooked (see the instructions below if you aren’t sure how to do this)
+- Leave the shell and tails on these shrimp when making them in the air fryer to help protect them and then remove them after they have cooked (see the instructions below if you aren't sure how to do this).

-- Don’t overcrowd the shrimp on the racks of your air fryer or they won’t cook as well - be sure to put them on a single layer in your air fryer basket or trays.
+- Don't overcrowd the shrimp on the racks of your air fryer or they won't cook as well - be sure to put them on a single layer in your air fryer basket or trays.

 - Don’t add the salt until after the shrimp are cooked!
-The shrimp stay more tender if you add the salt after they are cooked
+The shrimp stay more tender if you add the salt after they are cooked.

-- Feel free to make a double or triple batch if you are feeding a crowd
+- Feel free to make a double or triple batch if you are feeding a crowd.

 - Feel free to add other seasonings to the shrimp to give them a different flavour such as garlic powder, onion powder, lemon pepper etc.